lukaszgajewski/pytradeshifts/README.md

 - pytests

 ## TODO
-- add correction to year one from Morgan
-- ask Morgan whether col 1 should be yearly or yearly/12
-- update readme to include test dirs description
 - investigate mushrooms
 - optional?
 We're moving all of this to integrated model later anyway:
     - env/req files